MhmdFVC/VC-Mouse-Fix/readme.md

 * For JP, 1 is written to address 0x68B110 if the value there is 0.

 # Credits
 All memory addresses, values to write, and the memory read/write code are taken from Lighnat0r's scripts (the mouse sens reset script, and the y-axis fix ASI which this is a fork of; the mouse sens reset fix didn't have its own repo).
+Lighnat0r's original y-sens fix ASI and the CPatch.h header was used as a base for my ASI version.
 Technical explanation of the addresses' functions graciously provided by Nick007J.
 Mouse icon within the program icon taken from [Freepik on Flaticon](https://www.flaticon.com/free-icons/mouse)